-FAQ: Who Konstantin Kilimnik and why does his name appears nearly 800 times in Senate report?
+FAQ: Who is Konstantin Kilimnik and why does his name appear 800 times in a Senate report?

 The 50-year-old Kilimnik was Manafort’s right-hand man in Ukraine — “Manafort’s Manafort,” as many in Kyiv described him.

-He started out in the mid-2000s as Manafort’s primary interpreter, when the American political consultant was hired to run the political campaigns of Viktor Yanukovych, a tough Kremlin-linked politician from eastern Ukraine.
+He started out in the mid-2000s as Manafort’s primary interpreter, when the American political consultant was hired to run the political campaigns of Viktor Yanukovych, a tough, Kremlin-linked politician from eastern Ukraine.

 Kilimnik rose to run Manafort’s operations in Ukraine after Manafort helped Yanukovych win the presidency in 2010.
 When Yanukovych fled the country following a pro-Western revolution in 2014, Manafort and Kilimnik continued to work with pro-Russian Ukrainian parties and politicians.

-Kilimnik was also the main contact with the Russian oligarch Oleg Deripaska, with whom Manafort had business dealings.
-During the U.S. presidential elections, Kilimnik served as a liaison between the two men.
+Kilimnik was also the main contact with the Russian oligarch Oleg Deripaska, with whom Manafort had business dealings, the report said.
+Kilimnik served as a liaison between the two men, and their relationship continued during the U.S. presidential elections, according to the report.

-Kilimnik was born in Ukraine, but attended a military language institute in Moscow from 1987 to 1992 during the collapse of the Soviet Union.
-The institute was linked to Russian military intelligence, or GRU, but he has always denied any connection to the intelligence services.
-He reportedly now resides in Moscow.
+Kilimnik was born in Ukraine but attended a military language institute in Moscow from 1987 to 1992 during the collapse of the Soviet Union.
+The institute was linked to the Russian military intelligence agency, or GRU, but he has always denied any connection to the intelligence services.
+He reportedly now resides in Moscow and did not make any public comments after the report’s release.

 What is new in the Senate report?